-Name of Calibration Course Fargo Road 300 Meters 2.
-Length of Calibration Course 300 meters З. City and StateElysium, Ohio 4.
+1. Name of Calibration CourseFargo Road 300 Meters 2.
+Length of Calibration Course 300 meters 3.
+City and StateElysium, Ohio 4.
 Date(s) Measured 7 Oct 1982 5.
-Method Used to Measure Calibration Course Steel Tape 6.
-How many times did you measure the calibration course?
-2 7.
-Measuring Team Leader: John Doe , 614-123-4567 (Name) (Telephone #) 123 Accurate Rd, Perfection OH 43807 john.doe@example.com (Address) (E-mail address) List Names and Duties of Team Members: 0.
-John Doe - lead tapeman Ralph Doe - rear tapeman Susan Marker - marked tape lengths and kept notes 9.
+Method Used to Measure Calibration CourseSteel Tape 6.
+How many times did you measure the calibration course?2 7.
+Measuring Team Leader: John Doe , 614-123-4567 (Name) (Telephone #) 123 Accurate Rd, Perfection OH 43807 john.doe@example.com (Address) (E-mail address) 8.
+List Names and Duties of Team Members: John Doe - lead tapeman Ralph Doe - rear tapeman Susan Marker - marked tape lengths and kept notes 9.
 Submit a map of this calibration course, showing direction of north, the name of the road (and relevant cross streets), and the exact locations of start and finish points, including taped distances from nearby permanent landmarks.
 Enclosed 10.
 Is this calibration course: STRAIGHT?Yes PAVED?Yes 11.
 How are the start and finish points marked?Nails & Paint 12.
 Are the start and finish points located in the road where a bicycle wheel can touch them or elsewhere?
 In the road 13.
-Approximate altitude of calibration course (meters or feet - specify which) 700 ft Mark endpoints in a permanent way (concrete or P-K nails).
+13. Approximate altitude of calibration course (meters or feet - specify which) 700 ft rk endpoints in a permanent way (concrete or P-K nails).
 Paint will fade.
-The calibration course, once certified, can be used to measure many courses.
+The calibration course, once lified, can be used to measure many courses.
 TAKE CARE OF IT!
-14. If the calibration course was measured by Electronic Distance Meter (EDM), describe on a separate sheet the exact procedures used; also include a copy of the original field notes from the measurement.
-15. 15.
-If the calibration course was measured by steel tape, fill out a copy of the steel taping data sheet and complete the following: 16.
-16. How much tension (force) was applied to the tape while measuring?
+14. If the calibration course was measured by Electronic Distance Meter (EDM) , describe on a separate sheet the exact procedures used; also include a copy of the original field notes from the measurement.
+If the calibration course was measured by steel tape , fill out a copy of the steel taping data sheet and complete the following: How much tension (force) was applied to the tape while measuring?
 50 newtons = 11 pounds 17.
-17. How was this tension maintained?Spring scale 18.
-18. Was the tape free of any kinks, crimps or splices?
-Yes 19.
+How was this tension maintained?Spring scale 18.
+Was the tape free of any kinks, crimps or splices?Yes 19.
 Bicycle Check.
 This is a check against miscounting the number of tape lengths.
 (If you used a gross measurement check other than a bicycle, please explain.)
-A. Counts for full calibration course2819 (16036 - 13217) B. Counts for one tape length287 (12833 - 12546) C. Divide A by B 9.82 <- Close enough to D. Number of full tape lengths 9.8425 show number of tape lengths is correct
+A. Counts for full calibration course (16036 - 13217) B. Counts for one tape length (12833 - 12546) C. Divide A by B <- Close enough to show number of D. Number of full tape lengths9.8425